alanszlosek/android-accelerometer-gps/readme.markdown

 few more ideas:

 * If we were moving last time, poll GPS once more to get our stopping location.
 Otherwise it could be a minute off.
 Plus, it might just be a fluke that we appear to be stopped.

+2012-08-09

+When activity starts, need a way to check whether the service is running so we can show the proper checkbox state.
+There have been instances where the service is running but checkbox doesn't know about it.

+Might like to use speed reported by GPS to determine next poll time.
+If we're moving fast, might poll as frequently as every 10 seconds, where normally it'd be 30 to 60.

+Should do a write-up of what I've learned about GPS and how to get what you want out of it.